kyma-incubator/documentation-component/docs/props/render-engines.md

 ## Custom render engine

-For information how to write custom render engine for specific types, read [Custom render engine](../guidelines/custom-render-engine.md) document.
+For information on how to write a custom render engine for specific types, read the [this](../guidelines/custom-render-engine.md) document.